 Note: Working Notes

-Node red uses a settings file called settings.js located in /usr/lib/node-modules/node-red/ folder by default.
+Node red uses a settings file called settings.js located in in the user .node-re folder in their home directory.

 You can create your own settings file and customise it either by copying the existing file or using the file available from Github here.

 On Linux the settings.js file is copied from the /usr/lib/node-modules/node-red/ folder to your .node-red folder in your home directory when you start node-red and no settings.js file is present.